-Oracle Data Mining has its own proprietary implementation of Support Vector Machines (SVM), which exploits the many benefits of the algorithm while compensating for some of the limitations inherent in the SVM framework.
-Oracle Data Mining SVM provides the scalability and usability that are needed in a production quality data mining system.
+Oracle Data Mining for SQL has its own proprietary implementation of SVM, which exploits the many benefits of the algorithm while compensating for some of the limitations inherent in the SVM framework.
+Oracle Data Mining SVM provides the scalability and usability that are needed in a production quality Oracle Data Mining system.

-21.1.2.1 Usability
+27.1.2.1 Usability

-Explains usability for Support Vector Machines (SVM) in Oracle Data Mining.
+Explains usability for Support Vector Machine (SVM) in Oracle Data Mining for SQL.